MicrosoftDocs/query-docs/query-languages/m/expression-functions.md

 ---
 # Expression functions

-These functions allow construction and evaluation of M code.
+These functions allow the construction and evaluation of M code.

 ## <a name="__toc360789877"></a>Expression